-In the second method, a normalization was applied to suppress the over-estimate influence of criteria having numerous parameters with their own weighting.
-This allowed us to bring all three criteria with the same capacity of influencing the results.
+Having developed rankings across the three evaluation criteria assigned to us be ICANN, the Committee then attempted to integrate them into an overall ranking.
+To have a fair account of the three criteria, a normalization was applied to suppress the over-estimate influence of criteria having numerous parameters with their own weighting.
+This allows us to bring all three criteria with the same capacity of influencing the results.
 Then, the normalized grades were added to produce the final grade.